mozilla/ActiveData/docs/_Caring_for_ActiveData.md

 * `sudo supervisorctl`
 * `restart gunicorn`

-If there are still problems, then "it is complicated".
-Coding will be required to filter out the problem.
+If there are still problems, then "it is complicated": Coding will be required to filter out the problem.

 ## Overview of Parts